-How to buy shares in The Williams Companies
+How to buy shares in Williams Companies

 - Compare share trading platforms.
-To buy shares in a US company from Australia you'll need to find a trading platform that offers access to US stock markets.
-If you're just starting out, look for a platform with low brokerage and foreign exchange fees.
+To buy shares in a company listed in the US from Australia you'll need to find a trading platform that offers access to US stock markets.
+Look for a platform with low brokerage and foreign exchange fees.

 - Open and fund your brokerage account.
-Complete an application with your personal and financial details, like your ID and tax file number.
+Complete an application with your personal and financial details, which will typically include your ID and tax file number.
 Fund your account with a bank transfer, credit card or debit card.

 What's in this guide?

-- The Williams Companies key stats
+- Williams Companies key stats

 - Compare share trading platforms

-- The Williams Companies performance over time
+- Williams Companies performance over time

-- Are The Williams Companies shares over-valued?
+- Are Williams Companies shares over-valued?

-- The Williams Companies's financials
+- Williams Companies's financials

-- How volatile are The Williams Companies shares?
+- How volatile are Williams Companies shares?

-- Does The Williams Companies pay a dividend?
+- Does Williams Companies pay a dividend?

-- Have The Williams Companies shares ever split?
+- Have Williams Companies shares ever split?